lacoseismic/nshmp-haz/docs/pages/Source-Types.md

 are defined by one or more GeoJSONs and associated configuration.
 Depending on the complexity of the source, it may be represented using a single GeoJSON or result from stitching together multiple GeoJSONs (see note on fault section stitching, [below](#fault-section-stitching)).
-If a fault source is represented with a logic tree then `rupture-set.json` defines the ruptures for each branch.
+If a fault source is represented with a logic tree then a `rupture-set.json` defines the ruptures for each branch.
 Depending on the MFDs and scaling relations used to determine a rupture size, some ruptures may fill the entire source model while smaller events are modeled as 'floating' ruptures;
 they occur in multiple locations on the fault surface with appropriately scaled rates.
 MFDs